 devicemapperor any other storage driver, and the

-AUFSdriver installs successfully you will not be able to use your existing containers and images.
+AUFSdriver installs successfully you can’t use your existing containers and images.
 You can check if the installation succeeded by running

 docker info | grep Storage.